supercollider/supercollider.github.io/development/building-raspberrypi.md

 step2 (login & preparations)
 --
-1. `ssh pi@raspberrypi.local`  #from your laptop, default password is raspberry
+1. `ssh pi@raspberrypi`  #from your laptop, default password is raspberry
 2. `sudo raspi-config`  #change password, expand file system, reboot and log in again with ssh

 step3 (update the system, install required libraries & compilers)